VanshajPoonia/VanshajPoonia/README.md

 ## I'm a Developer!!

 - 🌱 I’m currently learning everything 🤣
-- 🥅 2021 Goal : Complete 5000 Websites 🤣
+- 🥅 2021 Goal : Complete 5000 Websites 😆
-- ⚡ Fun fact: I can play guitar so if my business fails, I have a backup 🤣
+- ⚡ Fun fact: I can play guitar so if my startup fails, I have a backup 🤣

 ### Connect with me: